Invariance and naturality of knot lattice homology and homotopy: Introduction

 Andr\'as N\'emethi defined lattice homology for links of normal complex surface singularities \cite{latticeCohomNormSurf} based on attempts by N\'emethi, Ozsv\'ath, and Szab\'o to compute Heegaard Floer homology when the three-manifold bounds a negative definite tree-like plumbing of spheres \cite{NemAR,PlumbingsPape}.
 Lattice homology was conjectured to be the same as Heegaard Floer homology for rational homology spheres \cite{latticeCohomNormSurf}, and after it was shown to coincide in some particular cases \cite{NemAR,knotsAndLattice}, Ian Zemke proved their equivalence for rational homology spheres \cite{ZemkeLattice}.
 The lattice homology of rational homology spheres also shares some formal properties with Heegaard Floer homology such as: an exact triangle (\cite{holoDisksTopological} for Heegaard Floer homology, \cite{surgeryTriangle,twoExactSequences} for lattice homology) and the existence of an involutive structure (\cite{InvolSetup} for Heegaard Floer homology, \cite{involCheck} for lattice homology).
 Lattice homology was particularly useful for the creation of an algorithm for computing the Heegaard Floer homology of a Brieskorn sphere \(\Sigma(p,q,r)\) purely in terms of $p,q,$ and $r$ \cite{brieskornAlgorithm}.

 Ozsv\'{a}th, Stipsicz, and Szab\'{o} developed knot lattice homology as a way to make use of the surgery formula from knot Floer homology in the lattice homology setting \cite{knotsAndLattice}.
 This construction parallels a lot of the structures in knot Floer homology, particularly in that it can be viewed as the addition of a filtration to the lattice complex for the ambient three-manifold.
 Ozsv\'{a}th, Stipsicz, and Szab\'{o} showed that when the ambient three-manifold is a lattice homology L-space, knot lattice homology and knot Floer homolgoy agree \cite{knotLatticeLspace}.
 Alfieri used the Alexander filtration from knot lattice homology to deform lattice homology, and showed that this deformation corresponded to the analagous deformation of Heegaard Floer homology for graphs with at most one bad vertex (i.e. a vertex whose degree is greater than the negative of its weight) \cite{upsilonGenAlg}.
 Alfieri used this to provide a method for computing the upsilon invariant \cite{upsilonGenAlg}.
-Due to Zemke's proof that lattice homology agrees with Heegaard Floer homology for rational homology spheres and the surgery formula connecting knot lattice homology and lattice homology \cite{ZemkeLattice}, we would hope that knot Floer homology and knot lattice homology agree in general.
-In particular, we would then need knot lattice homology to be an invariant for the knot, as is the content of Theorem \ref{invarianceResult}.
+Borodzik, Liu, and Zemke have then extended Zemke's argument for lattice homology to show that a link lattice complex generalizing the construction of the knot lattice complex is equivalent with link Floer homology \cite{linkLattice}, though they did not work on the level of filtered spaces.

 Furthermore, finding homotopy-theoretic versions of Floer-theoretic invariants is an active area of research, including work by Kronheimer, Manolescu, and Sarkar for Seiberg-Witten Floer theory \cite{SWFhomotopy, PeriodicFloerSpectra} and knot Floer homology \cite{gridHomotopy}.
 Theorem \ref{topInvarianceResult} fits in with this wider research program.
-The work of Manolescu and Sarkar \cite{gridHomotopy} in on creating a homotopy theoretic version of knot Floer homology expresses the action of \(UV\) in knot Floer homology differently than we do for knot lattice homology, so the two theories are not at this point immediately comparable.
+The work of Manolescu and Sarkar \cite{gridHomotopy} in on creating a homotopy theoretic version of knot Floer homology expresses the action of \(UV\) in knot Floer homology differently than we do for knot lattice homology, so the two theories are not at this point immediately comparable though one would hope that after application of a functor on the knot lattice space they become equivalent.
+Invariance is not yet known for the homotopy theoretic version of knot Floer homology.